-The College of Education and Human Ecology at The Ohio State University is looking for a Field Assessor to join the team at the Crane Center for Early Childhood Research and Policy in the Cleveland, Ohio area!
+The College of Education and Human Ecology at The Ohio State University is looking for a Field Assessor to join the team at the Crane Center for Early Childhood Research!
+This position is located in Cleveland, Ohio.

 The College of Education and Human Ecology values learning as a lifelong process.
 The educators, researchers and professionals we help grow are critical to shaping academic success and health and wellness for generations to come.
 EHE embodies the mission and goals of OSU, and is committed to: